Skip to content

 Cloudflare Docs

-Use HTTP request header modification rules to manipulate the headers of HTTP requests sent to your origin server.
+Use Request Header Transform Rules to manipulate the headers of HTTP requests sent to your origin server.

-To modify HTTP headers in the response sent to website visitors, refer to HTTP response header modification rules.
+To modify HTTP headers in the response sent to website visitors, refer to Response Header Transform Rules.

 • Set the value of an HTTP request header to a literal string value, overwriting its previous value or adding a new header to the request.